Types of computer monitors | What is a monitor and its functions explainer

 Organic Light-Emitting Diodes (OLED) Monitors is a light-emitting diode that consists of a layer of organic compound situated between two electrodes cathode and electrode which emits light in response to the electric current.

-Out of these two electrodes at least one is transparent.
-It works without backlight as it emits visible light.
+Out of these two electrodes, at least one is transparent.
+It works without a backlight as it emits visible light.

-OLED is widely used in computer monitors, PDAs (Personal Digital Assistant), smartphones, and smartwatches.
+OLED is widely used in computer monitors, PDAs (Personal Digital Assistants), smartphones, and smartwatches.